PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour

 \subsection{Egocentric Foothold Prior Design}

-To mitigate inefficient exploration in high-dimensional action spaces, we introduce footholds in an egocentric manner as motion priors, rather than enforcing them as explicit tracking targets.
+In the onboard visual setting considered in this work, the policy only observes local terrain geometry, making it difficult to obtain globally reliable foothold plans.
+Therefore, the generated footholds are used to provide terrain-aware guidance for locomotion, rather than serving as precise tracking targets.

 We denote the sequence of candidate footholds as $\{\mathbf{p}_i\}_{i=0}^{N}$, where each $\mathbf{p}_i \in \mathbb{R}^3$ represents the Cartesian coordinate in the world frame.
-These candidates are sampled at regular 1 m intervals along the robot's commanded direction, covering both flat terrain and the centers of exploitable inclined walls.
+The sequence is first initialized from geometry-based anchors, such as the centers of sparse supports and traversable wall surfaces.
+When adjacent anchors are far apart, we further densify the sequence along the commanded direction with a 1\,m interval to keep the next candidate foothold within a local observable range.
 Since the footholds are used as guidance priors rather than explicit tracking targets, complex kinematic feasibility checks are unnecessary.
-Instead, we focus on safety by filtering out points situated too close to hazardous edges.
+Instead, we focus on local terrain validity and safety by filtering out candidates that fall outside valid traversable support regions or are situated too close to hazardous edges.
 The final valid foothold set is defined as: